-- 1. By November 15th of each year, the actuary computes the probable net cost for the upcoming Fund year by line of coverage and for each prior Fund year.
+- By November 15th of each year, the actuary computes the probable net cost for the upcoming Fund year by line of coverage and for each prior Fund year.
 The actuary includes all budget items in these computations.
-The annual assessment of each participating municipality is its pro rata share of the probable net cost of the upcoming Fund year for each line of coverage as computed by the actuary. - 2.
-The calculation of pro rata shares is based on each municipality's experience modified manual premium for that line of coverage.
-The Fund's governing body also adopts a capping formula which limits the increase of any member's assessment from the preceding year to the Fund wide average increase plus a percentage selected by the governing body.
-The total amount of each member's annual assessment is certified by majority vote of the Fund's governing body at least one (1) month prior to the beginning of the next fiscal year. - 3.
+The annual assessment of each participating member is its pro rata share of the probable net cost of the upcoming Fund year for each line of coverage as computed by the actuary. - 2.
+The calculation of pro rata shares is based on each member's experience modified manual premium for that line of coverage.
+The Commissioners also adopts a capping formula which limits the increase of any member's assessment from the preceding year to the Fund wide average increase plus a percentage selected by the Commissioners.
+The total amount of each member's annual assessment is certified by majority vote of the Commissioners at least one (1) month prior to the beginning of the next fiscal year. - 3.
 The treasurer deposits each member's assessment into the appropriate accounts, including the administrative account, and the claim or loss retention trust fund account by Fund year for each type of coverage in which the member participates. - 4.
 If a local unit becomes a member of the Fund or elects to participate in a line of coverage after the start of the Fund year, such participant's assessments and supplement assessments are reduced in proportion to that part of the year which had elapsed. - 5.
-The Fund's governing body may by majority vote levy upon the participating municipalities additional assessments wherever needed or so ordered by the Commissioner of Insurance to supplement the Fund's claim, loss retention or administrative accounts to assure the payment of

-- the Fund's obligations.
-All supplemental assessments are charged to the participating municipalities by applicable Fund year, and shall be apportioned by the year's assessments for that line of coverage. - 6.
+The Commissioners may by majority vote levy upon the participating members additional assessments wherever needed or so ordered by the Commissioner of Insurance to supplement the Fund's claim, loss retention or administrative accounts to assure the payment of the Fund's obligations.
+All supplemental assessments are charged to the participating members by applicable Fund year, and shall be apportioned by the year's assessments for that line of coverage. - 6.
 Should any member fail or refuse to pay its assessments or supplemental assessments, or should the Fund fail to assess funds required to meet its obligations, the chairman or in the event by his or her failure to do so, the custodian of the Fund's assets, shall notify the Commissioner of Insurance and the Director of Community Affairs.
-Past due assessments shall bear interest at the rate established annually by the Fund's governing body.
+Past due assessments shall bear interest at the rate established annually by the Commissioners. - 7.
+Sexual Abuse Liability Account: The Commissioners may establish a sexual abuse liability account.
+Reserves, IBNR, expenses, assets, assessments and other assets for this account shall be accounted for separately.
+After the end of the year before the Fund has finalized its year end accounting, the Commissioners may levy a supplementary assessment if the sexual abuse claims account is negative on a statutory basis. - 8.
+At the discretion of the Commissioners, any supplemental assessments may be payable in equal installments for up to ten years.
+Deferred assessments shall become due and immediately payable if a member leaves the Fund.